HalfNoise: The Velvet Face EP (2017)

 On March 24, 2017, HalfNoise's second EP, The Velvet Face, was released.
 Farro said that the EP doesn't only "demonstrate the light heartedness of HalfNoise, but I think it also encompasses my own vulnerabilities musically and artistically.
 I feel like this EP encompasses the feeling you get from a full LP, but filtered through only 5 songs.
 This is definitely the most important piece of music, to me personally, that I've ever written or worked on to-date with HalfNoise.
 Not only was it special for me as an artist and writer but from my friends who played, collaborated, and shared with me in making something so special."
 The EP includes a collaboration with Paramore vocalist Hayley Williams in the song "As U Wave", band in which Farro returned the same month of the release of the EP, but still continue with Halfnoise.
 The songs "Scooby's In The Back" and "French Class" began to be interpreted by Paramore on their "After Laughter" tours.

 The EP has three music videos: On March 7, 2017, Farro uploaded a music video for "French Class" on YouTube, on June 15, Farro uploaded a music video for "Someday" and on October 11, he uploaded a music video for "Scooby's In The Back".

 Flowerss EP (2018)

 On February 23, 2018, Farro announced that he would release his new EP "Flowerss" on May 4 and released his new single of the same name that same day.
 Farro released the second single, "All That Love Is", on April 5.

 A third single, "She Said", was released on April 13.

+Natural Disguise (2019)

+On October 4, 2019, HalfNoise released their 3rd studio album, Natural Disguise.
+Singles from the album were Who Could You Be, Boogie Juice, and Natural Disguise.
+Boogie Juice was played by Paramore during their tour in 2022.

+City Talk (2023)

+On November 17, 2023, HalfNoise released their 4th studio album, City Talk.
+Farro cited J-Pop, and the city of Los Angeles as an inspiration for the album.
+The lead single for the album, Baby, was written and recorded in little more than a day.

 Influences

-Farro has stated that some of his influences include: Jimmy Eat World, Radiohead, Death Cab for Cutie, Mew, Paper Route, Sigur Ros, Supercar, Thrice, Sunny Day Real Estate and múm.
-Farro has been influenced by Dave Grohl (former drummer of Nirvana and current singer/songwriter of Foo Fighters and drummer for Them Crooked Vultures), William Goldsmith (former drummer of Sunny Day Real Estate and Foo Fighters, replaced by Taylor Hawkins) and Riley Breckenridge (drummer for the band, Thrice).
+Farro has stated that some of his favorite musical acts are Jimmy Eat World, Radiohead, Death Cab for Cutie, Mew, Paper Route, Sigur Ros, Thrice, Sunny Day Real Estate and múm.